-A total of 5,007 articles were identified through database searching and manufacturers' submissions.
-After screening, 71 articles were identified as being potentially relevant.
-Of these, 54 articles were subsequently excluded due to the reasons listed in Figure 4.1.
+In April 2018, a total of 5,007 articles were identified through database searching and manufacturers' submissions.
+After title and abstract screening, 71 articles were identified as being potentially relevant.
+Of these, 59 articles were subsequently excluded due to the reasons listed in Figure 4.1.
 The most common reason for exclusion was the lack of a suitable comparator group.
-A number of observational studies reported on CRP POCT versus no CRP POCT, but upon reading the full text of the article it was clear that all physicians had access to CRP POCT, but that some chose not to use it.
+The majority of these studies were observational studies that reported on CRP POCT versus no CRP POCT, but upon reading the full text of the article it was clear that all physicians had access to CRP POCT, but that some chose not to use it.
 These studies were excluded as it was unclear if the non-use of CRP POCT was because these physicians never used it in their practice to inform a decision or because following clinical examination of the individual patients they felt it was unnecessary.
-Five studies were identified that presented duplicate data of studies that were already included.(156-160) This left 12 studies for inclusion in the systematic review,(35, 36, 161-170) of which 11 studies were included in the meta-analysis.(36, 161-170) The twelfth study met our inclusion criteria, but did not present enough information in the paper to allow data to be extracted for meta-analysis; attempts to contact the author were unsuccessful.(35) This study (Bjerrum et al. 2004) only reported on the primary outcome (the number of patients given an antibiotic prescription at the index consultation) and the results from this study have been included in the narrative for this outcome.
+Five studies were identified that presented duplicate data of studies that were already included.
+(157-161) This left 12 studies for inclusion in the systematic review, (35, 36, 162-171) of which 11 studies were included in the meta-analysis.
+(36, 162-171) The twelfth study met our inclusion criteria, but did not present enough information in the paper to allow data to be extracted for meta-analysis; attempts to contact the author were unsuccessful.
+(35) This study (Bjerrum et al. 2004) only reported on the primary outcome (the number of patients given an antibiotic prescription at the index consultation) and the results from this study have been included in the narrative for this outcome.